TonyGuyot/kotlin-notes/README.md

 # kotlin-notes
-Useful notes about the Kotlin language
+Useful notes about the Kotlin language.

+The notes themselves are in the Wiki.

+Code extracts will be added in the Code section.